 Schedule a Consultation

 Oral and maxillofacial surgeons are experts in the evaluation and treatment of oral pathology.
-Dr. Johnson has received specialty training and has had extensive experience in this practice, and during his residency, he was involved in the diagnosis and treatment of oral pathologies and orofacial cancer.
-Contact us in Houston, TX, at 281-491-4545 if you suspect you may be experiencing any pathological process.
+Dr. L.T.
+Johnson brings years of specialized training and hands-on experience to each case and is ready to help with even the most challenging conditions.
+Contact us in Houston at 281-491-4545 if you suspect you may be experiencing any pathological symptoms.